laurenperez/wishlist-perez/README.md

 # Blog

-Starter code for the blog project.
+This repo contains starter code for the blog project.

-This app contains two models, its your job to connect them.
+The app contains two models, it's your job to connect them.

-Authors have many Articles.
+Authors have many Articles - This is what we call a _one to many_ relationship.